flux-framework/flux-core/doc/man3/flux_handle_watcher_create.rst

 FLUX_POLLERR
    The handle has encountered an error.
-   This bit is ignored if it is set in *events*.
+   This bit is ignored if it is set in :var:`events`.

 Events are processed in a level-triggered manner.
 That is, the callback will continue to be invoked as long as the event has not been